Heungbin-Oh/airbnb-clone-backend/readme.md

 ![airbnb_admin](https://github.com/user-attachments/assets/59934262-3bd6-425e-b4d5-b3246308b271)

-This is a clone project of Airbnb's back-end, built with Python, Django, Django REST Framework.
+This is a clone project of Airbnb's back-end, built with Python, Django, and Django REST Framework.

-## Technologies Used
+## What Used in the Project

 - **Python & Django**: Chosen to quickly set up for user authentication, admin panel, and simplify the interactions with the SQL database.
 - **Django REST Framework**: Chosen to create RESTful APIs.